Interview with William Hubert Allen

 WA: Because they didn’t know.
 But they, I think afterwards it was a bit better then.

-MH: Ok.
+MH: Okay.

 WA: As a nickel operation.

 MH: Right.
 So Bill’s showing me here, on the 14th of February which for us gentleman we all know is a rather painful day in pockets-wise, being Valentine’s Day.
 Back in 1944 Bill was doing a nickel operation to Laval which was a four and a quarter hour night operation.
 And then the following month looks like that’s when Squadron Leader Legatt, you did some fighter affiliation with him and the flight commander’s check.
 So that was good.
-Ok.
+Okay.
 Then you go to 1658 Heavy Conversion Unit.

 WA: Riccall, in Yorkshire.